aakash2002/Optimizing-Route-Navigation--CSC111-Project/README.md

 The formal report dives deeper into the project highlighting the limitations and possible solutions to the question of route optimization.

+Please read the formal project report for instructions on how to open and navigate through the program.